orestes7054/acme/README.md

 ### Assumptions
 1. The employees can not make portion of hour, they have to submit a complete hour.
-2. And employee can not make just one day of work, the program will not read a line like this: RENE=MO10:00-15:00.
+2. An employee can not make just one day of work, the program will not read a line like this: RENE=MO10:00-15:00.
 If this assumptions is not correct, to change this and read just one day we need to change the **check_line** function regex.

 * * *